daveguerin/STV/README.md

 * Bumped the version to 6.0.0.
 * Now using iOS 13 labelColor with a fallback for earlier iOS.
 * Now using UIFontTextStyleBody as the main font.
+* Added two new cellActions: leadingSwipeActions and trailingSwipeActions. iOS 11 and up only.

 ## VERSION HISTORY